Welcome to the Max I. Bodenheimer Archive

 important aspects of the history of the Zionist Movement from its inception until

-The archive contains Bodenheimer's correspondence with Theodor Herzl which reflects
+The archive contains Bodenheimer's correspondence with Theodor Herzl and

-correspondence with the major figures of the German Zionist Federation and the World
+with the major figures of the Zionist movment.
+It also comprises Bodenheimer's activities

 The papers also comprise Bodenheimer's personal correspondence, diaries and documents

 concerning his professional activities as a lawyer, and the archives of his wife

 Rosa and of their children Hannah Henriette, Ruth and Fritz Bodenheimer.

 In this site you can browse through the extensive list of files of the papers of

 Max Bodenheimer, access background information about his biography, and enjoy pictures

 of Bodenheimer and his family in the photo album.
 The archives are stored at the